How Developers Can Make Recurring Revenue as an Amazon Affiliate

 Eventually, I felt I was in a position to be able to share that knowledge and expertise I had gained from my keen interest.
 At that point, I started buying drones and writing reviews about the products, and my experience (and that of my peers) using that product.

 Even better than reviews are comparisons.
 Best of lists, or head-to-head of popular products.

 Why am I saying this?
 Because when you are writing for users who are primed for conversion, you cannot rely solely on the Amazon widget.
 You’ll need to link directly to the products you are pushing, especially if you want to hit the numbers we discussed at the top.

-A further complication you have is this, you can’t use images from Amazon on your sites unless you use the Amazon API to display them.
+A further complication you have is you can’t use images from Amazon on your sites unless you use the Amazon API to display them.